sn4k3/UVtools/wiki/ODLP.md

 - Universal: the file and revisions should always be compatible with any firmware that take this file
 - No encrypted files: The data should be plain and easy to access
 - No property or changed variant of the file format should exists!
-- Machine follows gcode commands
+- Machine follows sequential gcode commands

 ## Printer firmware checks (can print this file?)
 1. Marker == "ODLPTiCo" - This is a double check if file is really a .odlp beside it extension, case sensitive compare